 As demonstrated in the tables and discussed in the subsequent text, multiple regulatory bodies emphasize the importance of open (bilateral) communication with stakeholders so that regulators are aware about developments in AI-based technology developments and so that these stakeholders, in turn, are aware about changes in regulation.
 This is because AI-based technology is constantly changing and regulation needs to be able to keep pace with its iterative nature.
 The development, deployment, post-market surveillance, and iteration of AI products and services in healthcare should, therefore, be an ongoing conversation between developers and regulators.

-It is recommended that regulators look at AI-based technology in healthcare from a service mindset.
-In other words, it should be an engagement approach that focuses on working alongside (and with) the developer to ensure compliance with regulatory requirements throughout the development and implementation process.
-A service mindset approach to regulation is about building trusting, collaborative relationships between developers and the regulatory body(s) along with a two-way dialogue that enables developers to learn from regulators vice/versa.
+It is recommended that regulators look at AI-based technology in healthcare from a mindset of . accessible engagement that potentially, when applicable, enablesworking alongsidethe developer to ensure compliance with regulatory requirements throughout the development and implementation process.
+A engagement mindset approach to regulation is about building trusting, collaborative relationships between developers and the regulatory body(s) along with a two-way dialogue that enables developers to learn from regulators and vice/versa.

 Furthermore, depending on a country’s regulatory arrangements one or more regulators may be responsible for AI-based health products and services.
 This means a developer often has to work with (and meet the standards of) more than one regulatory body.
 To ensure that this is a smooth and positive experience for AI developers, it is again recommended that regulators take a service approach.
 By this, it is meant that a single, clearly marked pathway should be established to be followed by an AI developer when ensuring the compliance of a product or service.
 Regulators need to collaborate with each other on clear messaging to developers, consistent levels of engagement with developers at the right point, and sharing learnings about different engagements with developers.

-If a country wants to take a service mindset approach to regulation of AI products and services one step further co-regulation could be explored.
+If a country wants to take an accessible engagement mindset approach to regulation of AI products and services one step further, co-regulation, could be explored.
 As outlined by Clark, with a coregulation approach regulators outlined a regulatory framework based on needed compliance to the legislative act(s) and the detail of how this is applied in practice is jointly developed by regulators and a representative sample of developers.
-Similar to the above point about regulation from a service mindset, a co regulatory approach is about generating buy-in from developers through engaging them in the design and implementation of the regulatory process.
+Similar to the above point about regulation from a service mindset, a co-regulatory approach is about generating buy-in from developers through engaging them in the design and implementation of the regulatory process.
 It is also about designing a regulatory process that reflects and acknowledges the needs of developers as well, not just those of the regulatory body and associated bodies.

 Recommendations for the Way Forward